Is There An Acne Remedy That Really Works?

 - Causes makeup to streak or look shiny.

 - Often looks shiny in photos, especially on the nose and around the eyes.

 - Often develops blackheads that leave enlarged pores behind when they finally dissolve.

 - Is resistant to flaking and peeling.

-Dry and oily skin respond to different hydroxy acids.
+Dry and oily skin respond to different hydroxy acids4.
 They require different cleansing agents.
 They are sensitive to different chemicals.
 And if you have oily skin that dries out under certain conditions, you may need one acne remedy for your nose and around your eyes and another acne remedy for the rest of your face.

 Remember, the problem with oily skin is never the oil that is in your skin.
 The problem is always the oil on your skin.

 Some people get freckles, sun spots, and age spots, and also developing browning or blackening of the skin after acne5, cuts and scrapes, or other forms of skin irritation.
 Some people have skin with even pigmentation and no spots of any kind.
 If you have highly pigmented skin, that is, skin that produces spots, you need to avoid any kind of irritation or inflammation to keep your skin tone smooth.
 The agents that are designed to remove skin spots sometimes cause permanent discoloration!
 But if you have non-pigmented skin, stronger acne products may be OK for you.

 You have pigmented skin if: